WITH KINDNESS AND SKILL

-All services offered on a sliding scale basis for the duration of the COVID-19 disaster.
+All services offered on a sliding scale basis.

 May you and yours stay healthy.
 May we all protect each other.
 May we adapt and thrive.

-You deserve to feel comfortable, strong, and at ease in your body…
+May you be comfortable, strong, and at ease in your body,

 - pain, tension, or dysfunction from injuries, chronic conditions or current stressors